Tyra Sanchez: Career

 A native of Gainesville, Florida, Ross moved to Orlando, where he has resided for most of his life.
-His drag mother was Angelica Sanchez Jone, a popular performer in the Orlando area.
+His drag mother was Angelica Sanchez Jones, a popular performer in the Orlando area.
 During his time on RuPaul's Drag Race, Ross spoke candidly about his periods of homelessness and personal challenges prior to auditioning for and being selected to appear on the show.
-Ross' old-school drag style and glamour made him a favorite of the judge.
+Ross' old-school drag style and glamour made him a favorite of the judges.
 Currently residing in Orlando, Ross performed throughout the United States and Canada.

 At the time he won the title, Ross was one of the youngest contestants to appear on RuPaul's Drag Race.
 Throughout his time on the show, he was referred to by RuPaul as "the other Tyra" purportedly in order to not cause confusion with America's Next Top Model host Tyra Banks.
 He was also the first ever winner in the show's history to never be in the bottom two, a feat that has been repeated by winners Bianca Del Rio, Violet Chachki, Sasha Velour, Aquaria, Sasha Colby, and Nymphia Wind.

-After winning Drag Race, Ross served as drag professor and mentor of beauty-and-fashion-challenged women on the second season of RuPaul's Drag U. In April 2011, Ross released his first dance single, "Look Me".
-He released a second single, "Vogue" on October 14, 2016.
+After winning Drag Race, Ross served as a drag professor and mentor of beauty- and fashion-challenged women on the second season of RuPaul's Drag U. In April 2011, Ross released his first dance single, "Look at Me".
+He released a second single, "Vogue" on October 13, 2016.
 He then released a spoken word EP, Dear Drag Race Fans Book I, on July 11, 2017, following the controversy surrounding him and Morgan McMichaels.

+In 2012, Ross starred in the music video for "Hey Jane" by British rock band Spiritualized.